You’ll see reference to a tech stack quite frequently in job ads or in conversations about different companies.

 Let’s cover some popular tech stacks you might encounter as a programmer.

-It’s made up of MongoDB, Express, React, and Node.
 The MERN stack is designed to make the development process smooth and easy by combining:

 - a NoSQL database